 Worth buying? – No

-Kmart sells a range of different vacuum cleaners, including stick vacuums, upright and bagless models in the Anko range that are priced from about $30 up to $150.
+Kmart sells a range of different vacuum cleaners, including stick vacuums, upright and bagless models from Anko priced from about $30 up to $170.

 Although we do love it when we find a bargain appliance that really shines, in the case of Kmart vacuum cleaners, it's sadly not so.

-All of the Anko vacuums we recently tested were among the lowest scoring overall, with the best (or rather, the best of the worst) models scoring a mediocre CHOICE Expert Rating of just 67%.
+All of the Anko vacuums we've recently tested were among the lowest scoring overall.
+The best (or rather, the best of the worst) model scored a mediocre CHOICE Expert Rating of just 67%.

 If you're on a budget, you're better off checking out our recommendations for the best stick vacuums under $250.